Registering for Classes

 Students may enroll on an audit basis in any course except as stated below.
 Standard tuition and fees apply.
 The student’s transcript will identify such courses as being audit courses (AU) with no credit awarded.
 Students must inform the instructor during the first two weeks of class when auditing a course.
 Audit status is not available in classes involving clinical assignments or laboratories where waiting lists are established.
 Audited courses do not count toward graduation requirements and do not meet pre-requisite course requirements.

 A student who has previously completed a course successfully but chooses to take the course again as an audit will be required to pay the required tuition fee only.
 Enrollment in the course is subject to room availability.
 Students taking the course for a letter grade will receive first priority.

 In some situations, Southeast Tech instructors and administration may require a student to audit a class the student successfully completed in the past.
 This generally occurs when students have discontinued their education for a period of time and need to brush up their skill levels.
 Financial aid is NOT available for audited classes.
 Tuition and fee charges may apply.

 A full-time student is someone registered for 12 or more credits during a sixteen-week semester.
 Southeast Tech recommends that students do not exceed 21 credits for a given semester.

 Students wanting to take 22 or more credits within a semester must receive approval from an academic administrator.

 Full-time credit requirements may vary for students receiving funding from other sources due to each agency’s established policies.

-A part-time student is one who is enrolled in less than 12 credits per semester or fewer than nine credits during the summer session.
-Part-time students seeking a diploma or degree should meet with their faculty advisor for registration.
+A part-time student is one who is enrolled in less than 12 credits during the fall, spring or summer semester.
+Part-time students seeking a diploma or degree should meet with their Academic advisor for registration.
 Part-time students wishing to attend classes, but not seeking a diploma or degree, must complete a “Limited Course(s) Registration Form” which is available in the Admissions and Student Success Offices.